Stephenabcba/java/STS/notes.md

      ```

 ## Controllers
+   - When missing import statements, use `Ctrl + Shift + o` to import all missing packages
+     - we usually use `java.util.Date` for Date package (instead of the sql variant)
+     - o as in oranges
+     - for macOS: `Command + Shift + o`
+   - `@RequestMapping("/apis")` on top of class is optional
+     - having this annotation will append /api/ to all mapping/routes in this class
+     - all route examples in this section assume the request mapping is added
-   - `@RestController` annotation will only process text or JSON outputs as return, can have simple html tags
+   - `@RestController` annotation will only process text or JSON outputs as return
+     - this means the page will display plain text instead of an entire html page
+     - can have simple html tags
-     - ex for returning HTML tag: `return "<h1> this will be an h1 </h1>";`
+       - ex: `return "<h1> this will be an h1 </h1>";`
       ```java
       // all routes of name ROUTENAME under this controller will start with route of /api/ROUTNAME
       // the first method goes to /api